1 The Society shall be called the Press Golfing Society.

 14 All competitions arranged by the Society shall be played under the Rules of Golf, subject to the local rules of the course upon which any competition is being played, and the rules of Amateur Status.
 Ready Golf is accepted as the etiquette.

 15 Before taking part in a meeting of the Society all members shall advise the Secretary in writing, or by email, of alterations to their handicap index and any change of address, workplace, telephone number or email address.

 16 Two Divisions (One & Two) will operate for Singles at Meetings, with the dividing point the average playing handicap index on the day.
 Prizes will be awarded to the first three Members in each Division.
 The best overall score from either Division will be awarded any trophy being played for.
 Prizes will also be awarded to the first three pairs in Foursomes or Greensomes competitions.

 17 (a) The Society handicap of a Division One winner, and the runner-up, at a PGS Meeting will be reduced by one penalty stroke.
 The Division Two winner’s handicap will be reduced by two shots, and the runner-up, by one shot.
 The penalties remain for the rest of the season in which they are applied, and for all of the following season.

-17 (b) Members must play off their club handicap index (less any current Press Golfing Society penalty strokes) adjusted for course slope to a limit of 30 for women and 24 for men in SINGLES competitions.
-In GREENSOMES, 0.6 of the lower handicap index plus 0.4 of the higher handicap index (also taking into account any PGS penalty strokes) will be allowed to a maximum of 18.
-If both handicap indexes are the same, half combined will be allowed to a maximum of 18.
-In FOURSOMES, half combined handicap indexes (minus any PGS penalty strokes) will be allowed to a maximum of 18.
+17 (b) Members must play off their WHS index (less any current Press Golfing Society penalty strokes) adjusted for course slope.
+In GREENSOMES, 0.6 of the lower handicap index plus 0.4 of the higher handicap index (also taking into account any PGS penalty strokes) will be allowed.
+If both handicap indexes are the same, half combined will be allowed.
+In FOURSOMES, half combined handicap indexes, adjusted for course slope, (minus any PGS penalty strokes) will be allowed.